 • strikes and protests can occur in places where they are most likely to interrupt access to Machu Picchu.
 This is viewed as the best way for local people to get attention for their cause.
 Tour operators keep their ears to the ground for advance warnings about anything that will interrupt movement of their groups.

-• Perurail trains now depart from San Pedro station located in city of Cusco.
+• Perurail trains have limited departures from San Pedro station located in city of Cusco.
 The next closest station is 30 minutes by car in Poroy.

 • Bus agents in Aguas Calientes may boot you out of the line if your entry tickets to Machu Picchu are more than 1 hour from the time you want to board.